ForecastHealth/.github/profile/README.md

 # The official website for Forecast Health Australia

+We build mathematical models that look at the impacts and costs of health interventions.

 Forecast Health has a few aims:
 - Building models
 - Sharing our code